 - whether your employer’s concerns were properly communicated to you

 - whether you had a reasonable opportunity to respond to any concerns your employer raised

 - whether your employer considered your explanation with an open mind before making a decision.

-The Authority won’t assess your employer’s processes in a technical or pedantic way.
-Your dismissal won’t be found to be unjustified if there were only minor defects in the process and these didn’t result in you being treated unfairly.
+The Authority won’t find that your dismissal was unjustified just because there were minor defects in the process the employer followed, if these didn’t result in you being treated unfairly.

 What if I’m on a trial period?

 You can’t bring a personal grievance if you’re dismissed during a valid trial period.

 For a trial arrangement to be valid:

 - it must be stated in writing in your agreement, and